-Our prison project started in 1991 and has taken more than 50,000 members of the public into prison.
-We have worked with more than 1,000 prisoners on our projects and have employed ex-prisoners in our company.
-We have shown over 10,000 prisoners an opera performance.
+Pimlico Opera’s prison project began in 1987 and has since taken more than 60,000 members of the public into prison; worked with more than 1,000 prisoners and enabled over 10,000 prisoners to see a show.

-A cast, mainly of inmates, are taken from their normal regime and work full-time for five weeks with professionals to produce a show of the highest quality with a full orchestra.
+A cast, mainly of inmates, are taken from their prison regime and work full-time with professionals to create a show of the highest quality.

 Free seats for young people

-Young people aged 14-25 are eligible to apply for free tickets on selected dates for our 2019 season.
-These free seats are funded by the Red Butterfly foundation and by donations from individuals.
+Young people aged 14-25 are eligible to apply for free tickets on selected dates.
+These free seats are funded by the Red Butterfly Foundation and by donations from individuals.

 I really enjoyed my first experience of an opera.
 I didn’t really know what to expect but thought that the setting, the theatre and the picnic in the grounds all made for a really great evening.
 I am very grateful to the Musical Chairs Scheme for enabling me and my family to go free of charge, as I wouldn’t otherwise have been able to go or even thought about going.